+This month, pledge to eat one more family meal per week at home with your loved ones.
 As a community-owned and -operated business, Mississippi Market cares deeply about the health and wellbeing of you and your family.
 Your time is precious, and the demands of everyday life can oftentimes get in the way of healthy eating.
-This month, pledge to eat one more family meal per week at home with your loved ones.
 Juggling jobs, volunteer gigs, extra-curricular activities, and the on-going demands of a busy modern life often come at the expense of quality family mealtime at home.
-As your go-to St. Paul cooperative grocer, Mississippi Market is your ally in addressing mealtime solutions.
+As your go-to St. Paul cooperative grocer, Mississippi Market is your ally in addressing family mealtime solutions.

 Searching for a quick and easy meal?
-Pick up a locally-raised free-roaming Kadejan rotisserie chicken at the co-op, along with some Market Made deli salads and fresh fruit for a simple lunch or dinner.
-When you love food as much as we do, you love a good meal.
+Pick up a locally-raised roasted Kadejan chicken at the co-op, along with some Market Made deli salads and fresh fruit for a simple lunch or dinner.
 Enjoy cooking?
-Browse our collection of co-op recipes for fresh, homemade meal ideas.
+Browse our collection of co-op recipes for fresh, homemade meal ideas your family is sure to love.

 – Family meals strengthen familial bonds and deepen relationships.